grumpit/gravity_falls_message/README.md

 => "ZHOFRPH WR JUDYLWB IDOOV."

 # encode a message using the caesar cipher with a specified shift
-> message = "YMNX NX F RTWJ HTRUQNHFYJI YJXY"
+> message = "THIS IS A MORE COMPLICATED TEST"
+=> "THIS IS A MORE COMPLICATED TEST"
+> GravityFallsMessage.encode(message, 'caesar', shift: 5)
 => "YMNX NX F RTWJ HTRUQNHFYJI YJXY"
-> GravityFallsMessage.encode(message, 'caesar', shift: 5)

 # encode a message using the vigenere cipher
 > message = "REMEMBER BIG HENRY"